Rewriting: Logic

+For each rule, each variable denotes a subexpression, and the symbol ($\to$) indicates that an expression matching the left hand side of it can be rewritten to one matching the right hand side of it.
+In such a system, each rule is a logical equivalence, so performing a rewrite on an expression by these rules does not change the truth value of it.
+Other useful rewriting systems in logic may not preserve truth values, see e.g. equisatisfiability.

 Arithmetic

 Term rewriting systems can be employed to compute arithmetic operations on natural numbers.

 To this end, each such number has to be encoded as a term.

 The simplest encoding is the one used in the Peano axioms, based on the constant 0 (zero) and the successor function S. For example, the numbers 0, 1, 2, and 3 are represented by the terms 0, S(0), S(S(0)), and S(S(S(0))), respectively.

 The following term rewriting system can then be used to compute sum and product of given natural numbers.

 For example, the computation of 2+2 to result in 4 can be duplicated by term rewriting as follows: